2015 Indianapolis 500: Monday May 18, James Hinchcliffe life threatening incident

 A post-qualifying practice session was scheduled for Monday May 18 from 12:30 p.m. until 4:00 p.m.
 Also on-track was the Indy Lights, coming off a weekend high-speed oval compatibility test at Chicagoland Speedway.
 The practice was marred by a massive crash around 12:45 p.m. involving James Hinchcliffe.
 Going into turn three, Hinchcliffe was drafting behind Juan Pablo Montoya.
 Suddenly the car suffered a right front suspension failure, and the car veered into the outside wall.
 The right side of the car was disintegrated, and the car slid through the north short chute, tilting up on one side, and coming to rest in turn four.
 Hinchcliffe was awake and alert, but was pinned in the cockpit and needed assistance from the car.
 One of the suspension pieces had penetrated the cockpit tub, and punctured Hinchcliffe's thigh, causing profuse bleeding.
 He was taken to Methodist Hospital for surgery to remove the debris from his thigh, and the quick response work by IndyCar safety crews was credited in likely saving his life.
 The track was closed while series officials made repairs to the SAFER Barrier, and investigated the cause of the crash.
 Up to the time of the crash, Simon Pagenaud (225.260 mph) had turned the fastest lap.

 The schedule for the day was retooled, with Indy Lights practice moved up, and a second IndyCar practice session scheduled for two hours beginning at 4 p.m.
 Sage Karam (227.831 mph) set the fastest lap of the second session and overall for the day.
 The only other incident of the day belonged to Jack Hawksworth, who had an engine failure.

+INDYCAR and Dallara mandated anti-intrusion plates were required each side of the wishbone to prevent this type of incident from happening for Carburetion Day.
+The plate, attached to the rear leg of the lower front wishbones at their mounting points, was engineered to reduce the opportunity of the wishbone leg piercing the chassis.
+The DW12 continues to used as of the 2025 IndyCar Series, when Dallara released a statement that two anti-intrusion plates must be placed on each side.
+Colton Herta was penalised at the 2025 Riverside County round when INDYCAR discovered only one plate per side was installed when two plates are required as of 2025.